Codecademy/docs/content/dart/concepts/list/terms/every/every.md

   - 'paths/computer-science'
 ---

-The **`.every()`** method iterates throught every element in the [list](https://www.codecademy.com/resources/docs/dart/list) and returns a boolean value checking all the elements in the list satisfying the given condition or not.
+The **`.every()`** method iterates through every element in the [list](https://www.codecademy.com/resources/docs/dart/list) and returns a boolean value checking all the elements in the list satisfying the given condition or not.

 ## Syntax